 |20 mg/milliliter (mL)||oral solution|

-Talk to your doctor or pharmacist about the price that you may pay for your sertraline prescription.
+Talk with your doctor or pharmacist about the price that you may pay for your sertraline prescription.

 How much does sertraline cost without insurance?